Sleep & Contemporary Culture:

-I’m working on a new book project, “Writing the Sleep Crisis”, funded by the Wellcome Trust (Research Fellowship in Humanities and Social Science) and the European Commission (Marie Skłodowska-Curie Individual Fellowship).
+I’m working on a new book project, “Writing the Sleep Crisis”, funded by the Wellcome Trust (Research Fellowship in Humanities and Social Science 2020-21) and the European Commission (Marie Skłodowska-Curie Individual Fellowship 2021-22).
 The project explores how sleep, and lack thereof, is represented in contemporary writings across fiction, non-fiction, and digital culture.

 Sleep experts are divided on whether our society is actually suffering from the crisis of poor sleep my project’s title refers to.
-Yet the discourse of contemporary society as chronically sleep-deprived dominates cultural production.
-My project is the first to analyse cultural engagements with this discourse and what it tells us about our conceptions of sleep, health – especially mental health – the temporal rhythms of day-to-day life in the twenty-first century, and the pressures these rhythms exercise on us.
+Yet the discourse of contemporary society as profoundly sleep-deprived dominates cultural production.
+My project is the first to analyse cultural engagements with this discourse and what they tell us about our conceptions of sleep, health – especially mental health – the temporal rhythms of day-to-day life in the twenty-first century, and the pressures these rhythms exercise on us.